zhacatomn/tictactoe-govtech/README.md

 ## UI Design Decisions

-The front-end interface design was designed purposely to help users with poor vision.
+The front-end interface design was designed purposely to help users with sensory impairments.
 Here are some design decisions that were made for this purpose:

-- Large fonts were used throughout the app (Standard font size was `1.25rem`)
+- Large fonts were used throughout the app (Standard font size was `1.25rem`) for better clarity
-- Crosses and circles for the Tic-Tac-Toe game, as well as the players' names, were color-coded for better recognisability
+- Crosses and circles for the Tic-Tac-Toe game, as well as the players' names, were color-coded for better recognisability (Red for X, Blue for O)
-- Standard HTML landmarks were used throughout the app (eg. Usage of `<section>` and header `<h1>,<h2>...` tags) in order to facilitate screen readers
+- Standard HTML landmarks were used throughout the app (eg. Usage of `<section>` and header `<h1>,<h2>...` tags) in order to facilitate the use of screen readers
 - Full capital letters used for buttons to aid readability
+- Simple phrases were used in the UI to minimise complexity and ambiguity

 ## Backend Architecture Design